OUR IMPACT JOURNEY

 We have been learning more about the benefits of Impact Campaigns and how we can make a real difference to communities and causes with our films.

-Over the coming months following the production and release of our films such as Voices from Isolation and Dharavi, we aim to achieve a series of impact goals which will provide a positive social contribution to the communities in the stories we tell.
+Over the coming months following the production and release of our films such as Hostile and Dharavi, we aim to achieve a series of impact goals which will provide a positive social contribution to the communities in the stories we tell.

 We will continue to update this page as we refine our goals and hit our targets.